data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/qingstor.md

       If you are transferring large files over high-speed links and you have enough memory, then increasing this will speed up the transfers.

+   --qingstor-connection-retries
+      Number of connection retries.

+   --qingstor-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --qingstor-endpoint
+      Enter an endpoint URL to connection QingStor API.

+      Leave blank will use the default value "https://qingstor.com:443".

+   --qingstor-env-auth
+      Get QingStor credentials from runtime.

+      Only applies if access_key_id and secret_access_key is blank.

+      Examples:
+         | false | Enter QingStor credentials in the next step.
+         | true  | Get QingStor credentials from the environment (env vars or IAM).

+   --qingstor-secret-access-key
+      QingStor Secret Access Key (password).

+      Leave blank for anonymous access or runtime credentials.

    --qingstor-upload-concurrency
       Concurrency for multipart uploads.